Last Updated on May 11, 2022 by Shaun Snapp

-Experienced Oracle ERP Cloud consultants know that changes to the application to meet new business requirements are different than on-premises, with which the upgrades are generally less frequent, and therefore the system is more stable and controllable.
-Oracle keeps funneling money into Oracle ERP Cloud as noted by the following quotation from Rimini Steet.
+Experienced Oracle Cloud ERP consultants know that changes to the application to meet new business requirements are different than on-premises, with which the upgrades are generally less frequent.
+Therefore the system is more stable and controllable.
+Oracle keeps funneling money into Oracle Cloud ERP, as noted by the following quotation from Rimini Street.

 “Currently Oracle is pouring vast funds into Cloud ERP with little innovation being built for EBS.
 It’s unlikely that there will be a new feature in a release in the next 5 years beyond 12.2 that will be critical for your business.
 If EBS 12.2 has some important new functionality you want, upgrade on your own timeline and when there is a real business need.”

-However, this is not translating into that much benefit to the application, or to its ease of upgrading.
+However, this is not translating into that much benefit to the application or its ease of upgrading.
 From a marketing perspective, Oracle has been fighting this reality.

 Asserting the Opposite of What is True with Against Type Marketing

-In June 2018 Oracle introduced “Soar,” which is ostensibly a way of automating the upgrade process of Oracle applications, including Oracle ERP Cloud.
-Oracle and Ellison began with making very similar claims around their database and have now moved to make the same claims around their SaaS applications.
+In June 2018, Oracle introduced “Soar,” which is ostensibly a way of automating Oracle applications’ upgrade process, including Oracle Cloud ERP.
+Oracle and Ellison began making very similar claims around their database and moved to make the same claims around their SaaS applications.

-It is also curious how automation impacted both Oracle’s applications and databases in such close timing to one another, especially considering the fact that the technology for automating database and application upgrades (only one aspect of automation) is not the same.
+It is also curious how automation impacted both Oracle’s applications and databases in such close timing to one another, mainly because the technology for automating database and application upgrades (only one aspect of automation) is not the same.
 This is referred to as “against-type” marketing.
 It is where you take a known weakness and assert the opposite.

-SAP did this with their “Run Simple” marketing program.
-Before the Run Simple campaign, SAP was for decades the most complex software to implement with the highest TCO.
-Therefore, SAP’s Run Simple program simply asserted the opposite (as did every SAP consulting partner, aka “Team Parrot”).
+SAP did this with its “Run Simple” marketing program.
+Before the Run Simple campaign, SAP was, for decades, the most complex software to implement with the highest TCO.
+Therefore, SAP’s Run Simple program asserted the opposite (as did every SAP consulting partner, aka “Team Parrot”).
 Oldsmobile did the same thing with their “Not Your Father’s Oldsmobile” to try to dispel the fact that Oldsmobiles were boring.

 Against type marketing programs do not have much of a history of success.
-They are most often attempts by marketing to change perception, without the changes being incorporated into the actual product.
-The campaigns usually boil down to sales reps being tired of hearing something about the product that is true, and marketing deciding to assert the opposite.
+They are most often attempts by marketing to change perception without incorporated it into the actual product.
+The campaigns usually boil down to sales reps being tired of hearing something about the truth and marketing product deciding to assert the opposite.

 Oracle Puts in the Effort to Improve and “Automate” Updates (Through its Marketing)

-Oracle puts most its emphasis on improved updates and automation in marketing rather than anything real.
-The reality from the field is that Oracle Cloud products have historically not only been difficult to upgrade but have substantial downtime, as explained by Mark Dalton of AutoDeploy.
+Oracle puts most of its emphasis on improved updates and automation in marketing rather than anything real.
+And I had heard several times that Oracle does not auto-push updates to customers.
+The reality from the field is that Oracle Cloud products have historically been difficult to upgrade but have substantial downtime, as explained by Mark Dalton of AutoDeploy.